enbnt/enbnt.github.io/content/posts/timeseries-basics.md

-    - Hash collisions can occur, but the keys will only be equal if they're the same instance, thus resulting in an ever expanding Map on insertion or never finding the entry you had previously inserted, despite having the same data (this is often done intentionally by third-party libraries you might depend on).
+    - Hash collisions can occur, but the keys will only be equal if they're the same instance, thus resulting in an ever expanding Map on insertion or never finding the entry you had previously inserted, despite having the same data (identity equality is often done intentionally by third-party libraries you might depend on).

     - This is especially dangerous with unbounded map or cache implementations